MAGALA-RICHARD/apsimNGpy-documentations/doc/OPT.rst

     In this example, a custom optimization problem is defined by subclassing :class:`~apsimNGpy.optimizer.single.ContinuousVariable`.
     The class is tailored to work with a specific APSIM model and a corresponding set of observed data.

-    The observed values are passed to the constructor and stored as an attribute ``self.obs``.
+    The observed values are passed to the constructor and stored as an attribute :attr:`obs`.
 This enables the model’s predicted values to be evaluated directly against real-world data.

     The core logic resides in the :meth:`evaluate_objectives` method, which runs the APSIM simulation and retrieves the predicted yield.
 It then computes the **Root Mean Square Error (RMSE)** between the predicted and observed values.